tfullwood/canvas-contrib/API_Examples/import_outcomes/python/README.rst

 Import Outcomes
 ===============

-This folder includes a script that reads a CVS file of outcomes into Canvas.
+This folder includes two scripts that reads a CVS file of outcomes into Canvas.
+The only difference between the two scripts is that one is built to import outcomes into a single course whereas the other will import them into the account.

 Requirements
 ------------